Mech-Elites: Illuminating the Mechanic Space of GVGAI: Methods

 The fitness of a level was determined by the tile entropy and the derivative-tile entropy of the level.
-Since the level was not seperated into vertical slices and mutated on the slices like the Mario levels, \cite{khalifa2019intentional} neighboring tile values in the level were used as comparison instead.
-Levels that are simplistic tend to be more aesthetically pleasing and enjoyable than ones that are noisy and chaotic.
+We decided to use the same fitness function as the previous project~\cite{khalifa2019intentional} because we believe that simplisitic levels tend to be more aesthetically pleasing and enjoyable than ones that are noisy and chaotic.
 Minimalistic levels can also more clearly showcase meaningful elements within the level.
-All of this coincides with the motivation of this paper, which is to use this method to generate tutorial levels, which should be simple~\cite{green2017press}.
+All of this coincides with the motivation of this paper, which is to use this method to generate simple tutorial levels ~\cite{green2017press}.
 Minimizing entropy in a level will create fewer distractions for the player while they are playing the level and exploring different mechanics.
 The system evolves to create open, mostly empty-tiled levels or levels with similar tiles placed adjacent to each other that still demonstrate the game mechanics needed to play the game.
 Weights were given to the importance of the tile entropy versus the tile derivative entropy to create less noisy levels.
 Equation \ref{eq:fitness} was used for the level fitnesses:

-where $H(lvl)$ represents the raw tile entropy of a level, $H(\Delta lvl)$ represents the entropy of the derivative of the same level which was based on the number of identical surrounding tiles in the 12x10 level, and $w$ represents the pre-set weight value.
+where $H(lvl)$ represents the raw tile entropy of a level, $H(\Delta lvl)$ represents the entropy of the derivative of the same level, and $w$ represents the pre-set weight value.
+This equation was based on the entropy tile fitness equation used by \cite{khalifa2019intentional}, however, the level derivative is calculated differently.
+Since the level was not seperated into vertical slices and mutated on the slices like the Mario levels, the derivative was calculated based on the vertical and horizontal changes instead of only horizontal changes.
+For each tile, we calculate the number of different neighboring tiles on the north, south, east, and west of it use the value as the dervative value for the map.